How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 Using fats and oils

-Once there’s no animal protein (eg tissue, muscle fibre, bone) in your final product, you can make feed from:
+Once there’s no animal protein (for example tissue, muscle fibre, bone) in your final product, you can make feed from:

 - glycerine from an approved biodiesel site, if the source material is a category 3 ABP and not catering waste